 The Elmwood Bowling Club, a men’s club then, was formed in 1927.
 The Club obtained the use of a part of Elmwood Park, which had earlier been given to the Council by Sir Heaton Rhodes who had farmed the area, for a bowling green.
 A green was formed, now the No. 2 green, and as well a pavilion was built there on the east side facing Elmwood Park.
 Our Patron, Owen Jones, can remember looking across to the bowling green in the 30s and seeing bowls being played and the pavilion.

 Eventually, a second green was added, which became the No. 1 green, the pavilion on No. 2 was demolished and a new clubhouse, the present clubhouse, was built.

-The men’s teams have also been successful at the highest level Andy Curtain has represented New Zealand and Canterbury with distinction, while the Club has attracted other top players like Andrew Kelly, Stuart Buttar, Steve Ditfort, Paul McKinnel, Jonathan Flint and Ian Rule.
+The men’s teams have also been successful at the highest level Andy Curtain has represented New Zealand and Canterbury with distinction, while the Club has attracted other top players like Andrew Kelly, Stewart Buttar, Steve Ditfort, Paul McKinnel, Jonathan Flint and Ian Rule.